figtools/figgy.docs/docs/architecture/security.md

 ## Privacy & Confidentiality

-- Figgy supports multi-factor authentication out of the box for ALL deployment options.
+- Figgy supports multi-factor authentication out of the box for all sso deployment modes.

-- One principal feature of Figgy is enabling secret owners to share their secrets with the applications that need them and to cut out the middle-man thereby reducing secret exposure.
+- Figgy enables secret owners to directly share their secrets with the applications that need them and cut out the middle-man to reduce secret exposure.

 - Figgy is designed from the ground up with a focus on the principal of least privilege.
 Figgy's default configurations follow these best practices.